TLDUFF/Nutrition/README.md

 One Recall Completed (RSG Only)

 One interface per project.
 Has links to cover letter and report to enable printing.
-Options to check off if report was printed, has to be flagged, or should be moved back to new records.
+Options to flag records with notes, add comments, and select those that have been printed, or those that should be moved back to new records.